 - After 15 minutes reboot your device for the registration to take effect.

 Residents who lock themselves out of their room have two options available to them.
 Resident Assistant (RA) staff are available nightly from 7pm - 7am for residents who find themselves locked out of their room.
 Residents may also go to the service desk for their particular side of campus during its regular operating hours to check out a temporary key for their room (Appalachian ID required).
 Temporary keys must be returned by 8am the next business day to avoid University Housing automatically changing the lock on the door and charging the student's account for the amount of the lock change.

 All freshmen students may apply for any RLC at the same time they submit their online housing application.
 Students indicating an interest in RLCs on their housing application will be automatically directed to the appropriate RLC application(s) once their housing application has been successfully submitted.
 Students applying to RLCs will have the option to choose and rank up to three community preferences.
 We will do our best to honor students' first choice whenever possible.

 Students are admitted to RLCs based upon both the quality of their RLC application and the date of submission.
-Spaces are limited, so students are urged to complete their applications as soon as possible!
+Spaces are limited, so students are urged to complete their housing applications as soon as possible!
 Those students with an earlier application date will be given priority.